BASIS OF ISLAM

-According to the above statement, every Muslim must believe Allah Almighty as the one and only God and must worship him alone.
+According to the above statement, every Muslim must believe Allah Almighty as the one God and must worship him alone.
 Further, Muslims must believe Prophet Muhammad (Peace and blessings of Allah be upon him) as the final messenger of Allah and follow him in every aspects of life.
 Every Muslim should love Allah Almighty and his beloved Prophet Muhammad (Peace and blessings of Allah be upon him) more than his soul, parents, kids and anything.
 That is compulsory for every Muslim.

 FIVE PILLARS OF ISLAM

 Five pillars are the five practices essential to every Muslims.
 If a person becomes a Muslim, these five practices become obligatory upon him, provided if he fulfills the certain conditions in case of certain practices.

 2. The Prayer (Salat)